You are using an outdated browser. Please upgrade your browser to improve your experience.

 Through exploring the vital connections between architects, communities and the built and natural environment, you’ll generate complex designs that test new architectural hypotheses.
 You’ll also learn to critically reflect at every step of the design process – a crucial skill within this challenging industry.

-The first year is designed to help you transition from your professional practice year into the academic rigor of a Masters in Architecture.
+The first year is designed to help you transition from your professional practice year into the academic rigor of a masters in Architecture.
 As well as deep diving into architectural theory, you’ll undertake participatory design projects and integrated peer learning – allowing you to investigate and develop your unique design language.
 You’ll also produce a written thesis to articulate your critical thinking and alignment to design.

 Modules